viv1more/viv1more/README.md

 - ⚡ Currently Working in iNurture Edutech Solutions PVT.Ltd

-- 🌩️ I'm passionate about pursuing a career in Cloud Technologies and exploring the potential of cloud computing to solve real-world problems.
+- ☁️ I'm passionate about Cloud Technologies and leveraging the power of cloud computing to build scalable and resilient applications.

 <h3 align="left">Connect with me:</h3>
 <p align="left">